reneweb/Denvar/README.md

 ####Multiple config's

-dvar takes an array of config's which makes it possible to provide env vars from multiple sources.
+dvar takes an array of config's which makes it possible to provide config from multiple sources.
 ```javascript
 const dvar = require('dvar')